Hofls/useful-info/cookbooks/user-experience.md

         * If external dependency is not installed - asks user to install it
     * DBeaver:
         * Warning appears if you try to execute `DELETE` without `WHERE` clause
+    * apache2:
+        * After adding configuration via `a2ensite`, appears text `To activate the new configuration, you need to run: systemctl reload apache2`
 * In-app search - allows searching inside application options, great navigation technique (IntelliJ IDEA => Find Action)
 * Sane defaults - couple clicks and everything is working out of the box
 * Simple installation process (minimum user involvement)